 A software product roadmap defines the vision, strategy, and plan.
 It is not the finished product yet.
 Execute the software product roadmap properly until you get to that point.

 As your software product evolves, they also become more complex.
 That is why updating your product roadmap is necessary.
 Your roadmap goes through an evolutionary process throughout the software lifecycle.

 The steps in executing a software product roadmap are:

 - Make sure the teams understand the objectives of the roadmap and their unique roles in executing the defined tasks.

 - Involve the product manager from the design phase up to deployment.

-- As soon as you have updates, introduce new information to the team once available.
+- As soon as you have updates, introduce new information or changes to the team.

 In the last phases of testing and deployment, your teams should ensure quality.
-Here, they are expected to check and test if your software product meets the requirements defined in the product roadmap.
+Here, they are expected to check and test if your software product meets the deliverables defined in the product roadmap.

-Your software product roadmap should help establish the work your team will need to accomplish.
+Your software product roadmap should establish the work your team will need to accomplish.
 This will also help them be more effective in their day-to-day tasks.
-Also, the product roadmap will keep the members of your team aligned which contributes to the success of product development.
+Overall, this keeps your team members aligned, which contributes to the success of product development.